 On December 14th, 2023, the IRS announced the 2024 IRS standard mileage rate as 67 cents.
 The rate changed from the 2023 rate of 65.5 cents by 1.5 cents.
 The newest business mileage rate is the highest rate since 1991, and perhaps even earlier.
 But what is the IRS standard mileage rate?
 And how will it impact your company?

 Motus has a lot of information on this topic.
 The IRS created the standard mileage rate to give companies and their employees who don’t track their exact driving costs a general idea of what reimbursement should look like.
-That benchmark, the business mileage rate, is also called the national mileage rate because it is an average applied nationally.
+That benchmark, the business mileage rate, is also called the national mileage rate or the federal mileage rate because it is an average applied nationally.
 We’ve been helping the IRS configure their rate for decades.
 But should companies default to using the IRS rate for mileage as their mileage reimbursement?

 We’ll dig into this more later in the post, but the short answer is no. Mileage reimbursements should be specific and localized to the costs in each mobile worker’s location.
 Looking to learn more about the IRS business mileage rate?
 You can find more information in our comprehensive post.